atrush-dev/EscapeX/README.md

 fullscreen windows, for when Alt+Tab / Ctrl+Alt+Del don't cut it.

 ### 🔴 Escape-Kill
-Hold **Escape for 10 seconds** — the process that was active at that moment gets force-terminated (`Process.Kill()`, same as "End Task" in Task Manager).
-The target window is locked in at the moment you press Escape, not when the timer runs out — so if focus shifts during the hold, the originally active window still gets killed, not whatever happens to be on top later.
+Hold **Escape for 10 seconds** — the active app gets force-terminated, same as "End Task" in Task Manager.

-Handy for frozen fullscreen games and apps.
+Works with any window mode — true exclusive fullscreen or borderless windowed — so it doesn't matter how the game runs.
+If it's frozen solid and won't respond to anything — not Alt+Tab, not Ctrl+Alt+Del — just hold Escape and the frozen process gets closed.

 ### 🟢 Escape-Stash
-Press **Escape + X together** (either order) — the active window is instantly minimized.
-Useful for older or fullscreen games that won't minimize the normal way.
+Press **Escape + X together** (either order) — the active window is instantly minimized to the taskbar.
+Handy for older or stubborn fullscreen games that won't minimize the normal way.

-Both features can be toggled independently from the tray menu and are protected against accidentally hitting system processes (explorer, Windows services, the Start menu / taskbar host processes).
+Both features can be toggled independently from the tray menu.
+System processes — explorer, the Start menu, the taskbar — are protected against accidental termination.

 ### Installation